Announcement of vacancies in the AStA

 If there are formal errors in the application, the applicants will be informed and given the opportunity to correct them.

-The Presidium will invite all applicants to the StuPa meeting on May 6, 2025.
+The Presidium will invite all applicants to the StuPa meeting on July 15, 2025.

-In the event of an election, the term of office shall begin on the month following the acceptance of the election.
+In the event of an election, the term of office shall begin on the day following the acceptance of the election.

 Basic requirements for working in a department/working group